OmarGeasaa/Robot-Mapping-with-LiDAR-Data/Results/readme.md

 $f(x) = y = Ax + t$

 ### Homogeneous Coordinates
 While rotation and scaling can be represented by a matrix multiplication, translation requires an addition. **Homogeneous coordinates** are a mathematical trick that allows all affine transformations, including translation, to be performed in a single matrix multiplication.
 A 3D point $(x, y, z)$ becomes $(x, y, z, 1)$.
-This allows the transformation to be written as: $$
+This allows the transformation to be written as:

-=\begin{bmatrix}
+$$
+\begin{bmatrix}
 x' \\
 y' \\
 z' \\